-Deactivating Services
+3.5 Deactivating Services

-You can deactivate a service that a supplier published to your marketplace.
+You can deactivate a service that a supplier, broker, or reseller published to your marketplace.
 Deactivating a service may be required under exceptional circumstances, for example, in the case of an infringement of the terms and conditions.

-Note: An alternative to deactivating an individual service of a supplier is to no longer allow the supplier to publish services at all.
-By doing this, all published services of the supplier are automatically deactivated.
-For details, refer to Managing Suppliers on page 9.
+Note: An alternative to deactivating an individual service of a seller is to no longer allow the seller to publish services at all.
+By doing this, all published services of the seller are automatically deactivated.
+For details, refer to Managing Service Sellers on page 10.